 About The Bridge

-We Bridge the Gaps: Our Individual Recovery and Safe Haven Grants Build Bridges for Young People and Families seeking supportive services, housing and programming they otherwise could not access or afford.
+We Bridge the Gaps: Our Bridge to Recovery Program builds Bridges for Individuals of all ages and families seeking recovery housing, supportive services, and programming they otherwise could not access or afford.
 Our Fiscal Sponsorship Builds Bridges for Start-up community-based grass roots organizations seeking to support young people and families for whom current Systems have failed.
-Our Collaborative Programming Builds Bridges of communication, cooperation and coordination between organizations and institutions serving young people and families.
+Our Collaborative Programming Builds Bridges of communication, cooperation and coordination between organizations and institutions serving the recovery community.

-The Bridge Foundation is a non-profit 501(c)(3) corporation organized to provide a supportive community environment and “safe haven” for individuals for whom the current societal systems have failed.
-The Bridge Foundation works closely with Community-Based Philanthropic and Educational Organizations to provide a collaborative approach to combating substance abuse and addiction in adolescents and young adults, partnering with others in the community to provide Programming and Systems Reform in local Communities, Universities and other Educational and Government institutions.
+The Bridge Foundation is a non-profit 501(c)(3) Recovery Community Organization (RCO) organized to provide a supportive community environment and “safe haven” for individuals for whom the current societal systems have failed.
+We are a Public Charity and Community Development Corporation and we work closely with Community-Based Philanthropic, Educational and Governmental Organizations to provide a collaborative approach to combating substance abuse and addiction, partnering with others to provide Programming and Systems Reform in local Communities, Educational and Government institutions.

-The Bridge Foundation has established a grant making program to provide financial assistance to young people, including High School and College students who are committed to their sobriety and education and require financial assistance for supportive Recovery housing, services and programming.
-The Foundation’s target group consists primarily of individuals between the ages of 16 and 26 and their families, including Adolescents and young adults who Use, Abuse or are Dependent upon Alcohol and Other Drugs, are in Recovery or struggling with self-destructive behavior, and those not meeting their goals within the current educational institutions or workforce.
+The Bridge grant making program focuses on helping individuals transitioning from treatment, incarceration or homelessness seeking direction, support and choices for healing within a community environment.
+We provide scholarships to individuals who are committed to their sobriety and require financial assistance for supportive Recovery housing, services and programming.
+We serve all of Pennsylvania, targeting individuals of all ages including adolescents and young adults who Use, Abuse or are Dependent upon Alcohol and Other Drugs, are in Recovery or struggling with self-destructive behavior, and those not meeting their goals within the current educational institutions or workforce.
+We also provide Education-Based Systems and Programming to support young people who are using or abusing drugs and alcohol, and promote awareness, early detection, intervention and available services on campus and in academic settings for high school, college, and graduate students.

-Strategic Partnerships are developed with local area treatment and support programs and community service organizations working in a collaborative Model.
-Areas of priority for funding include Transitional Housing, Coordination of Housing availability with Community Service Projects, and development of a support group and social network that transcends any single physical individual placement as a critical element to long-term recovery.
+Strategic Partnerships are developed with local area treatment and support programs, educational, philanthropic, and community service organizations working in a collaborative Model.
+Areas of priority for funding include Transitional Housing, Coordination of Housing availability with Community Service Projects, and development of a supportive group environment and social network that transcends any single physical individual placement as a critical element to long-term recovery.

 Bridge Programs

-The Bridge Provides support for Young People and Families in Recovery in four primary areas of focus:
+The Bridge Provides support for individuals of all ages and families in Recovery in four primary areas of focus:

 - Family Education and Support Programs

-- The Bridge to Creativity Music and Arts Program
+- The Bridge to Nature, Creativity, Music and Arts Program

-- Recovery Information, Resources and Support referrals in the Philadelphia area and East Coast
+- Recovery Information, Resources and Support and connection to housing, peer support and case management services with referrals in the Philadelphia area and throughout Pennsylvania

 The Bridge Solution

-The Bridge Foundation is a non-profit organization which supports adolescents, young adults, and families in Recovery from drug and alcohol and other behavioral-related problems.
-The Bridge Foundation believes that there exists a need for a local, supportive, community-based and inclusive Peer environment for young people and their families as they are in the process of navigating challenging transitions that occur during the Recovery Process, and offers a new paradigm that will:
+The Bridge Foundation is a non-profit organization which supports individuals and families in Recovery from substance use disorder and other co-occurring mental health issues.
+We believe that there exists a need for a local, supportive, community-based and inclusive residential Peer environment for individuals as they are in the process of navigating challenging transitions that occur during the Recovery Process, and offers a new paradigm that will:

-- Provide a physical environment where young people can come together in fellowship and holistic community to work toward common healthy sober practices;
+- Provide a physical environment and holistic community where people in recovery can come together in fellowship to work toward common healthy practices

-- Foster the quest for young adults and their families to find the right balance in their lives and relationships
+- Foster the quest for adults to find the right balance in their lives and relationships

-The Bridge Foundation represents a sturdy Bridge for participants to walk on as they move about their lives and integrate the often challenging worlds of sobriety and student life.
+The Bridge Foundation represents a sturdy Bridge for participants to walk on as they move about their lives and integrate the often challenging world of recovery and sobriety.
 Its aim is lifelong freedom from constricting limitations and achievement of best potential.

 Our Board